Stat Trek

 Test Your Understanding

-Example 1
+Problem 1

 Assume that a school district has 10,000 6th graders.
-In this district, the average weight of a 6th grader is 80 pounds, with a standard deviation of 20 pounds.
+In this district, the average weight of a 6th grader is 80 pounds, with a population standard deviation of 20 pounds.
 Suppose you draw a random sample of 50 students.
 What is the probability that the sample mean will be less than 75 pounds?

 Solution: To solve this problem, we need to define the sampling distribution of the mean.
 Because our sample size is relatively large (greater than 40), the central limit theorem tells us that the sampling distribution will approximate a normal distribution.